McMaster-Baja-Racing/Better-Data-Viewer/README.md

 - After the tests complete, an HTML reporter is generated.
 You can view these by running `npx playwright show-report` which will open a browser window with the results.
 For more info see
 - Finally, you can run tests in UI mode as well with `npx playwright test --ui`.
 This will open an application allowing you to look at each test being run individually.
 For more information see the [Detailed UI Mode guide](https://playwright.dev/docs/test-ui-mode).

+### Playwright in CI
+Playwright will automatically run in the pipeline on pull requests.
+You can view the trace outputted as an artifact, which can be downloaded through the action.
+To view the contents, unzip it and open the html file in your browser.
+Further, if you want to view the actual actions the browser saw, you can load the files in the `/data/` folder.
+Run `npx playwright show-trace` and upload them, then click through the test case!

 ## Known errors
 - Powershell script unsigned, means script won't run unless `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` is run in powershell first
   Optionally, run `Set-ExecutionPolicy unrestricted` in an administrator terminal to set it permanently